Sriramrepaka/MCD_VS/README.md

-# High-Fidelity Audio Linkwitz-Riley (LR4) Active Crossover System
+# Hybrid Linkwitz-Riley (LR4) Active Crossover filter design using a 2-Stage OTA

 This repository contains the complete design, sizing, schematic capture, and automated verification framework for a high-performance **Two-Stage Miller-Compensated Operational Transconductance Amplifier (OTA)**.
 Optimized using the $g_m/I_D$ methodology, this amplifier serves as the core operational block for an hybrid Linkwitz-Riley 4th-order (LR4) active crossover filter system.